rahulgupta-01/Plan_1_2025/WA_Plan.md

 ### Why Bricklaying?
 - Listed on **MLTSSL** = eligible for **subclass 189, 190, and 491**
-- High demand in WA (frequent invites even at low points)
+- Listed on **WA State Migration Priority Occupations List**
+- No job offer required for WA nomination (for construction occupations)
-- Quicker pathways to PR via WA state nomination
+- Quicker WA state nomination with monthly invitations
-- Strong employment opportunities for JRP phase
+- Paid work during Job Ready Program (JRP) with strong demand
+- Direct PR pathway (190) or 3-year to PR via 491 → 191

 ---